-Spectrum Productions is more than a program provider; we are also passionate about partnering with researchers to provide opportunities in participatory research settings.
-We seek to provide opportunities that empower autistic voices and self-advocates to steer current research in media technology or fields related to our mandate.
+Spectrum Productions is more than a program provider.
+We are also passionate about partnering on creative sector research projects that provide opportunities for autistic creatives interested in co-design, participatory research, and research creation settings.
+In all endeavors we seek to explore and engage in opportunities that empower autistic voices and self-advocates to steer current research in media technology towards the value of creative expression or other fields related to our mandate.

 See below for a few of the projects that Spectrum has facilitated or have been a community partner on.